Aalappirandhavan

 Aalappirandhavan is a 1987 Indian Tamil-language action film, written and directed by A. S. Prakasam.
 The film stars Sathyaraj and Ambika.
 It was released on 10 April 1987.

 Plot

 Aalappirandhavan has the extraordinary power of appearing instantaneously at the spot where crimes occur and saving the good people by punishing the bad elements.
 The actress Ambika falls for his heroism.

 Soundtrack

-Soundtrack was written and composed by Ilaiyaraaja.
+The soundtrack was written and composed by Ilaiyaraaja.